-TaylorMade Stealth Plus/TaylorMade SIM
+TaylorMade Stealth 2 Plus

-- Read our full TaylorMade Stealth Plus Driver review
+- Read our full TaylorMade Stealth 2 Plus Driver review

-TaylorMade SIM Ti, TaylorMade Stealth Plus
+TaylorMade SIM Ti, TaylorMade Stealth 2

-TaylorMade P770, TaylorMade P7MC, TaylorMade P730
+TaylorMade P770, TaylorMade P7MC, TaylorMade P7CM

-Moving to the wedges, Morikawa was carrying two TaylorMade Milled Grind 3 (opens in new tab) wedges with 50 and 56 degrees of loft, and then a TaylorMade Milled Grind 2 (opens in new tab) 60 degree model but the lob wedge has been replaced with a TaylorMade MG3 TW model which is the design built for Tiger Woods.
+Moving to the wedges, Morikawa was carrying two TaylorMade Milled Grind 3 wedges with 50 and 56 degrees of loft, and then a TaylorMade Milled Grind 2 60 degree model but the lob wedge has been replaced with a TaylorMade MG3 TW model which is the design built for Tiger Woods.
 He also uses True Temper Dynamic Gold shafts in his wedges but he uses S400's, not the X100's here.

 - Read our full TaylorMade Milled Grind 3 Wedge Review

 Collin is "a tried and true blade guy" according to TaylorMade which made it interesting when he played several events with the FCG mallet.
 He then briefly put the Juno back in play before switching to the Spider GT Rollback.
-According to TaylorMade, Collin loves the feel of the Pure Roll insert featured in all of the Spider GT putters, as well as the way Rollback sits at address.
+According to TaylorMade, Collin loved the feel of the Pure Roll insert featured in all of the Spider GT putters, as well as the way Rollback sits at address.

-He also uses a TP5 golf ball (opens in new tab).
+He also uses a TP5 golf ball.
 Interestingly though Morikawa used a TP5x when he first turned pro and he gravitated towards that because it was the lower spinning, firmer model however he found that it had a negative impact on his chipping because he felt like he was scooping the ball because he wasn't spinning the ball enough.
 As such he gave the TP5 ball a go and it has seemed to work.
 Speaking to Golf.com he said; "“It took me a week or two to really get used to the feel of the TP5 ball.
 I had really never used that soft of a ball.
 It took me a little time, but I’ve gotten used to it now.
 It feels completely normal.
 My wedges spin great.
 It feels great off the putter.
 I like a soft feel off the putter anyways… it’s just been awesome around the greens, feel, everything; in the wind it’s amazing, too.
 It’s been a great ball and definitely a great switch.
 Easy transition to say the least.”